What Are the Causes of Bad Credit Rating?

 1. Loan Default

 A loan default means that you’ve chosen not to pay back the lender with the money you owe.
-Typically, a lender sends a formal loan default notice by post after you miss out 3 to 6 repayment periods.
+Typically, a lender sends a formal loan default notice by post after you miss out on 3 to 6 repayment periods.
 The default record will stay on your credit file for 6 years from the date of issuance regardless if you pay off the debt or not.
 Once it is removed, however, the lender won’t be able to register it again even if you still owe them money.

 2. History of Late Payments